plumier/plumier/docs/Fundamentals.md

 }
 ```

-By issuing `POST /animals` with a request body will automatically bound the request body into the `data` parameter using Model Parameter Binding, because `data` is a custom class and doesn't have any decorator nor match any request name.
+By issuing `POST /animals` with a request body `{ "name": "Mimi", "active": "Yes", "dateOfBirth": "2018-12-3" }` will automatically bound the request body into the `data` parameter using Model Parameter Binding, because `data` is a custom class and doesn't have any decorator nor match any request name.

-Note that using above code, the request boy automatically converted into `Animal` class including all its properties for free.
+Note that using above code, the request boy automatically converted into `Animal` class including all its properties `"active": "Yes"` automatically converted into `active: true`, `"dateOfBirth": "2018-12-3"` converted into `dateOfBirth: new Date("2018-12-3")`

 ## Basic Validation
 Plumier validation checked automatically before the controller executed.
 Plumier provided comprehensive decorator based validation functionalities.
 Decorator can be applied directly on the parameter or in the domain properties.